icecube/icetray-public/docs/info/quickstart.rst

 executables.
 This file should work equally well for bash-like and csh-like shells.

-A few standard enviroment variables are also set (and often referred to in scripts, code, etc):
+A few standard environment variables are also set (and often referred to in scripts, code, etc):

 * I3_SRC - Pointer to your local src area, where you checked out the source code via git.
-* I3_BUILD - Pointer to your local build area, where you build IceTray libraries and executeables.
+* I3_BUILD - Pointer to your local build area, where you build IceTray libraries and executables.
 * I3_TESTDATA - Pointer to your local test-data area, that contains data necessary for testing.

 If you load your environment twice, you'll be warned::

- % ./env-shell.sh
+ $ ./env-shell.sh
  ****************************************************************
  You are currently in a shell with an Icetray environment loaded.
  Please exit the current shell and re-run ./env-shell.sh from a clean shell.